-- C8 Part of the private open space must be directly accessible from the main living area and capable of serving as an extension of the dwelling for relaxation, dining, entertainment, recreation or children's play. - C9 Stairways and ramps may be used to provide access to outdoor living space on sloping sites.
-The raising of open space areas to provide level access from a building will not be permitted if there would be an adverse impact on adjoining properties or the heritage significance of the property.
-C10 Materials and colours of active active. - C10 Materials and colours of paving visible from the public domain are to be appropriate to the character of the streetscape and the architectural style and materials of existing buildings on the site.
+- C7 In a mixed use development, each dwelling is provided with a private open space area of at least 8m2 with a minimum dimension of 2m x2m.
+Private open space for dwellings can be in the form of a courtyard, balcony or verandah. - C8 Part of the private open space must be directly accessible from the main living area and capable of serving as an extension of the dwelling for relaxation, dining, entertainment, recreation or children's play. - C9 Stairways and ramps may be used to provide access to outdoor living space on sloping sites.
+The raising of open space areas to provide level access from a building will not be permitted if there would be an adverse impact on adjoining properties or the heritage significance of the property. - C10 Materials and colours of paving visible from the public domain are to be appropriate to the character of the streetscape and the architectural style and materials of existing buildings on the site.